wing4ever/comp9321_asst2/README.md

 # Overview
 There are totally three services, one is about user one is about prediction according to features that user input and last one is about the relationship which user want to observe.
 # Insatllation
-For backend you need do:
+For backend you need do in the root directory:

 Step 1